Onaayum Aattukkuttiyum: Reception

 Onaayum Aattukkuttiyum opened to rave reviews.

 Sudhish Kamath from The Hindu wrote, "Mysskin has once again proved that he’s one of the most exciting, even if inconsistent, filmmakers of our times.
 The actor-director is in sparkling form as he returns with a career-best in this dark, gritty, moody, philosophical metaphor-infested chase film that’s mostly brilliant.
 Onaayum Aattukkuttiyum compares well with world cinema but with a little more restraint and understatement, Mysskin has every potential to breakout at the international festival circuit and make us proud someday".
 Sify wrote "Onayum Aatukuttiyum is a gripping edge of the seat emotional dark thriller which also entertains.
 Onayum Aatukuttiyum is a stylishly made thriller and a class act.
 Haricharan Pudipeddi of IANS gave 4 stars out of 5 and wrote "OA arrives sans fanfare, but it sweeps you off your feet with an engrossing narrative, told mostly through one night.
 OA is a cut above Mysskin`s previous works.
 He crushes all cinematic cliches with this effort and manages to gives us a film we deserve".
 The Times of India gave 3.5 stars out of 5 and wrote "on the whole, Onaiyum Aatukuttiyum, while a rung below Anjathey in the filmography of Mysskin, is a tense thriller, one of the interesting films of the year, that is yet another showcase for its maker".

 Rediff too gave 3.5 stars out of 5 and wrote, "Mysskin has scripted a brilliant tale filled with human emotions and dark humour, cleverly maintaining the suspense element in the film until the very end".

 The New Indian Express wrote, "Mysskin’s wolf and the lamb saga is refreshing, exciting and offers a different viewing experience to Tamil audience".
-Behindwoods gave 3.5 out of 5 and wrote "Mysskin’s Onaayum Aattukuttiyum is marked by apt performances, engaging screen play, intelligent narration and a sincere execution accompanied by technical flashes of brilliance.

-Indiaglitz have 3.25 out of 5 and wrote, "OA has every desirable aspect of Myskin's previous thrillers viz. nail-biting narration, neat performances, riveting re-recording, natural lights and as an addition to these there is no songs spoiling the narration in the movie".

 Sudish Kamath later picked it as one of five films that have redefined Tamil cinema, writing, "Mysskin hits peak form as a storyteller with the most evolved sense of visual grammar in this part of the world".
 It was also featured in the year-end top Tamil films lists of Sify and Rediff.

-Box office

-The film good opening at the box office and collected ₹ 2 crore rupees in 3 days.
-The film ran for more than 5 weeks in some movie halls.

-The film was premiered on television on Diwali day (2 November 2013), while the film was still running in theaters.